-- The Council is required to pay off an element of the accumulated General Fund capital spend each year (the CFR) through a revenue charge (the minimum revenue provision MRP), although it is also allowed to undertake additional voluntary payments if required (voluntary revenue provision VRP). - MHCLG regulations have been issued which require the full Council to approve an MRP statement in advance of each year.
+- The Council is required to pay off an element of the accumulated General Fund capital spend each year (the CFR) through a revenue charge (the minimum revenue provision MRP), although it is also allowed to undertake additional voluntary payments if required (voluntary revenue provision VRP). - DLUHC regulations have been issued which require the full Council to approve an MRP statement in advance of each year.
 A variety of options are provided to councils, so long as there is a prudent provision.
-The Council can change the method of calculating MRP on an annual basis but once a method has been approved for a particular year, any assets purchased through borrowing that year must continue to have MRP charged in the same way.
-The Council cannot change the method of calculating MRP on individual assets.

-- 35 The Council is recommended to approve the following MRP statement: - For capital expenditure incurred before 1 April 2008 or which in the future will be Supported Capital Expenditure, the MRP policy will be based on CFR.
-This option provides for an approximate 4% reduction in the borrowing need (CFR) each year. - From 1 April 2008 for all unsupported borrowing (i.e. not supported by the Revenue Support Grant), including finance leases, the MRP policy will be either: - Asset life method MRP will be based on the estimated life of the assets, in accordance with the regulations (this option must be applied for any expenditure capitalised under a Capitalisation Direction); or - Depreciation method MRP will follow standard depreciation accounting procedures.
+The Council is recommended to approve the following MRP statement: - For capital expenditure incurred before 1 April 2008 or which in the future will be Supported Capital Expenditure, the MRP policy will be based on CFR.
+This option provides for an approximate 4% reduction in the borrowing need (CFR) each year. - From 1 April 2008 for all unsupported borrowing (including PFI and finance leases), the MRP policy will be either: - Asset life method MRP will be based on the estimated life of the assets, in accordance with the regulations (this option must be applied for any expenditure capitalised under a Capitalisation Direction); or

+Depreciation method - MRP will follow standard depreciation accounting procedures.

 These options provide for a reduction in the borrowing need over approximately the asset's life.
-Repayments included in finance leases are applied as MRP.
+Repayments included in PFI or finance leases are applied as MRP.

 - It is proposed to use the 'asset life method' in the calculation of the Council's MRP.
-In choosing to do so, there are two options available: - Equal instalments where the principal repayment made is the same in each year; or - Annuity where the principal repayments increase over the life of the asset. - Of the two options, the annuity method seems to be the most suitable for the Council at this time, particularly for assets that generate income.
+In choosing to do so, there are two options available: - Equal instalments where the principal repayment made is the same in each year; or - Annuity where the principal repayments increase over the life of the asset. - 30 Of the two options, the annuity method seems to be the most suitable for the Council at this time, particularly for assets that generate income.
 It matches the repayment profile to how the benefits of the asset financed by borrowing are consumed over its useful life (i.e. it reflects the fact that asset deterioration is slower in the early years of an asset and accelerates towards the latter years).
 Interest will be greater at the beginning of the loan, at which time all of the principal is outstanding, so the amount of principal repayment is lower in the initial years.
-The schedule of charges produced by the annuity method results in a consistent charge of principal and interest over an asset's life, taking into account the real value of the annual charges when they fall due. - 40 MRP commences in the financial year following that in which the expenditure is incurred, or in the year following that in which the relevant asset becomes operational.
-This enables an MRP "holiday" to be taken in relation to assets which take more than one year to be completed before they become operational.

-41 MRP Overpayments - A change introduced by the revised MHCLG MRP Guidance was the allowance that any charges made over the statutory minimum revenue provision (MRP), voluntary revenue provision or overpayments, can, if needed, be reclaimed in later years if deemed necessary or prudent.
+The schedule of charges produced by the annuity method results in a consistent charge of principal and interest over an asset's life, taking into account the real value of the annual charges when they fall due. - MRP commences in the financial year following that in which the expenditure is incurred, or in the year following that in which the relevant asset becomes operational.
+This enables an MRP "holiday" to be taken in relation to assets which take more than one year to be completed before they become operational. - MRP Overpayments A change introduced by the revised DLUHC MRP Guidance was the allowance that any charges made over the statutory minimum revenue provision (MRP), voluntary revenue provision or overpayments, can, if needed, be reclaimed in later years if deemed necessary or prudent.
 In order for these sums to be reclaimed for use in the budget, this policy must disclose the cumulative overpayment made each year.
-Up until the 31 March 2020 the total VRP overpayments have been nil.
+Up until the 31 March 2021 the total VRP overpayments have been nil.